tgnemecek/core-website/src/collections/pages/index.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1595801147/icon_hcpkac.jpg
   title: Announcing New SOS Program
 about:
-  text: "Core Coaching & Consulting, LLC is a global group of change agents who
+  text: "Core Coaching & Consulting, LLC uses the holistic system of The Balancing
-    use the holistic system of The Balancing Act with individuals, leaders, and organizations to improve Balance, well-being, and flow.
-We create lasting transformation with powerful tools that reveal where people or systems are out-of-balance, then implement pragmatic processes to remove barriers so they can re-balance from inside-out.
-Our interventions are rooted in science and the ancient healing model of 5 elements & Synergy.  "
+    Act with leaders, organizations, and individuals to improve their Balance, well-being, effectiveness, and flow.
+We create lasting transformation with powerful tools that reveal where systems or people are out-of-balance, then implement pragmatic processes to remove barriers so they can re-balance themselves from the CORE (inside-out).
+Our interventions are rooted in science and the ancient healing model of the 5 elements & Synergy.  "
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1595111411/logo_feamvb.png
 services:
   - title: CORE Leading